ankurbugger/Charity-Parmarth/README.md

 This Website is well made for this Social Club who wants to help the needy person.
 In this i have implemented all types of pages which can be used by social clubs.
-It consists of : Index Page
+It consists of : Index Page,
-                 About Page
+                 About Page,
-                 Events Page
+                 Events Page,
-                 Gallery Page
+                 Gallery Page,
-                 Contact Page
+                 Contact Page,
                  Donate Page